generic tetromino game

 Texture:fillrect

 Draws a rectangle on a texture, and fills it in with the given color.
-Note that the x and y are in pixels (before the texture is scaled by SDL), not tiles.

 Texture:fillrect(x: integer, y: integer, w: integer, h: integer, color: integer)